Bisexuality — what is it, really?

-Bisexuality has always been a delicate topic.
+Bisexuality has always been a complicated topic.
 Not only is any non-heterosexual identity severely stigmatized, disregarded, broken into stereotypes – many simply don’t believe bisexuality is real.
 Our society has built a lot of misconceptions and faulty beliefs around bisexuality, all of which vary between myths and basic ignorance.
 Especially when it comes to bisexual men.

 How many times have you heard something along the lines of “Oh, he’s definitely gay, just hasn’t come out – that’s why he’s still married to her”.
 Is that fair?
 I don’t think so.
 Surely, coming out is not an option for a lot of people.
 Still, the majority of bisexual-identifying people are nothing but true to themselves and what they choose to identify as.

-Bisexuality, after all, is just one of the many dots on the Kinsey scale – it is uniquely based on each person’s preference.
+Bisexuality, after all, is just one of the many dots on the Kinsey scale – it is uniquely based on each person’s preference

 So, any sexuality can be described as a spectrum.
 You also must remember that bisexuality can be a highly important component of one’s self-identification.
 Let’s say, for instance, someone who doesn’t want to limit themselves by labeling their sexuality to try to fit into a certain box can identify as bisexual, even if they have limited experience with their own gender that happened years ago - or none at all.
 We also should take into consideration a large demographic of those brought up in strict and conservative environments – they have experienced same-sex encounters yet cannot identify as bisexual due to personal, social, or religious reasons.